-Your family members, also known as dependants, include your spouse and/or child(ren) who may be eligible for benefits coverage under an employee group benefits plan.
+Your family members, also known as dependants, include your spouse and/or child(ren) who may be eligible for benefits coverage under your group benefits plan.

-You must have life, health and/or dental coverage for yourself, in order for your family members to be eligible for coverage.
-They are eligible to be added on the day you become eligible, or at a later date if there is a valid life event (e.g. marriage/common law, birth/adoption of a child, etc.).
+They are eligible to be added on the day you become eligible, or later if there is a valid life event (e.g. marriage/common law, birth/adoption of a child, etc.).

 If you need to add a new family member for life, health and/or dental coverage:

-You have 31 days1 from the date of the corresponding event (e.g. wedding day, day child is born or adopted, date spouse loses coverage) to add your spouse or child to the employee group benefits plan.
+You have 31 days from the date of the corresponding event (e.g., wedding day, day child is born or adopted, date spouse loses coverage) to add your spouse or child to your benefits plan.

-To add Child Optional Life2, you must do this within 31 days of your child(ren) being eligible (i.e. when you become eligible for coverage or the birth/adoption of your child).
-This benefit cannot be added after the 31 days, even with proof of good health (evidence of insurability).
+You must have life, health and/or dental coverage for yourself for your family members to be eligible for coverage.
+To add Child Optional Life , you must do this within 31 days of your child(ren) being eligible (i.e. when you become eligible for coverage or the birth/adoption of your child).
+This benefit cannot be added after the 31 days.

-If you want to add your spouse or child to the other benefits available in the plan but you wait more than 31 days after the valid life event, they will be considered a late entrant.
+If you want to add your spouse or child to the other benefits available in the plan but you waited more than 31 days after the valid life event, they will be considered a late entrant or applicant.

-If you are actively at work, you can add Spousal Optional Life2 at any time.
+If you are actively at work, you can add Spousal Optional Life at any time.
 Proof of good health will be required.

 - a newborn child from the moment of birth